Labor

 From recruiting and hiring to onboarding and retention, employee management is a large umbrella.
 And within that umbrella, there’s payroll – and communicating your restaurant payroll processes and policies to your new employees.

-Once you hire someone, helping each employee understand the fundamentals of compensation and workplace compliance is crucial to the onboarding process.
+Once you hire someone, completing a new hire checklist for restaurant employees can help each employee understand the fundamentals of compensation and that workplace compliance is crucial to the onboarding process.

 To start, employees should know if they’re: